Open syllable lengthening: North Germanic languages

 The North Germanic languages do not have open-syllable lengthening as such, except for Danish, which follows the pattern for West Germanic languages.
+In old Danish, /i/, /y/, /u/, and /ɑː/ were changed to /e/, /ø/, /o/, and /ɔː/ before the lengthening.

 Instead, they underwent a similar process of syllable weight neutralization.
 Vowels were lengthened in short syllables regardless of whether the syllable was open or not; single-syllable words were also affected.
 An opposing process acted to shorten long vowels in overlong syllables.

 As a result, all stressed syllables came to have heavy syllable weight.
 The lengthening and the shortening also increased the number of phonemes, as the new sounds did not always merge with the old ones.
 For example, while Old Norse originally possessed short i and long í, Modern Icelandic has short and long i as well as short and long í, which depends entirely on syllable structure.

 The following table shows the result of lengthening and shortening from Icelandic Old Norse to Modern Icelandic. "(ː)" indicates that length depends on syllable structure.

 The following table shows the outcomes for Old East Norse to Modern Swedish.
-Unlike in Icelandic, the old short and long vowels often merged.
-They remained distinct for original /a(ː)/, /o(ː)/ and /u(ː)/.
+They remained distinct for original /a(ː)/, /o(ː)/ and /u(ː)/, and high vowels lowered when they lengthened.
+Early Modern Swedish kept old short /o/ and rounded older /a:/ <å> distinct, with the former being long or short /ɞ/ or /ɔ/, that later merged with /o/ in Standard Swedish, *but is still distinct in dialects such as Värmländska and Västgötska with minimal pairs like kol/kål and gott/gått.
+Some dialects, like Dalecarlian along with northern and Finland Swedish varieties have only limited or no syllable lengthening.